2023-24 Earth Grant Students

 A woman smiling wearing a neon green shirt and patterned jacket, in front of a mountain sunset

-Victoria (Tori) Hernandez (she/her) is a senior majoring in Environmental Science.
+Victoria (Tori) Hernandez (she/her) participated as a senior majoring in Environmental Science.
 Tori's interest in sustainability started with becoming a vegetarian and advocating for vegetarianism within her family.
 After joining student club Students for Sustainability, Tori got involved in multiple sustainability efforts on campus and beyond.
-Through Earth Grant, Tori will be using her skills in friendly and engaging communication to lead public educational efforts with Compost Cats.
+Through Earth Grant, Tori used her skills in friendly and engaging communication to lead public educational efforts with Compost Cats, like the presentation she designed on how to use a tumbler system to compost at schools (linked below).
 Tori's dream job after college is Sustainability Specialist, or something similar where she can continue to use education to make sustainable change.